RecursivePineapple/se-pump-mgr/README.md

 }
 ```

 When a fluid needs to be pumped, the highest priority fluids will be pumped first.
 The `pumps` value controls how many 'parallels' the fluid gets; a value of 2 will allocate 2 parallels to it (note that MK2 and MK3 pumps have 4 parallels each and may pump 4 different fluids).
-The script will allocate as many parallels as it can and will shuttle fluids of equal priority occasionally if there are too few pumps available.
+The script will allocate as many parallels as it can.
+If there are too few pumps available, the script will shuffle fluids of equal priority every interval.
+If you have a priority-0 fluid with 2 parallels and 2 priority-1 fluids with 1 parallel but you only have 3 pumps, the script will pump two parallels of the priority-0 fluid and a random priority-1 fluid (changes periodically).